-- If appropriate, connect the supplied serial cable between the serial port on the computer and the Local unit. - 6.
-Connect the CATx cables from the Remote unit to the corresponding INTERCONNECT ports (1&2) on the Local unit (see Figure 5). - 7.
+- 5. If appropriate, connect the supplied serial cable between the serial port on the computer and the Local Unit. - 6.
+For single video units, connect the CATx cable to the INTERCONNECT socket on the front of the Local Unit (see Figure 8).
+For dual-head systems, connect the CATx cables from the Remote Unit to the corresponding INTERCONNECT ports (1&2) on the Local Unit (see Figure 9). - 7.
 Power up the PC.

-The Local unit normally takes power through the PC keyboard port.
-In video only applications, this connection is not used and an external power supply is required (PSU1006E).
-Please contact Technical Support for more details.
+The Local Unit normally takes power through the PC keyboard port.
+In video only applications, this connection is not used and so an external PSU is required.